Best Ever Homemade Fruit and Nut Granola [Recipe]

 -

 Meanwhile, combine the honey, oil, brown sugar, cinnamon, and salt in a large pot.
-Bring the mixture to a boil, stirring frequently, and cook until bubbly and the sugar is dissolved.
+Bring the mixture to a boil, stirring frequently, and cook until bubbly.
 Add the oats, almonds, sunflower seeds, and flax seeds and cook for 2-3 minutes, or until fragrant, well coated, and golden brown.
 Stir in the drained, softened apricot chunks, currants and vanilla.

 -